ChainSafe/gossamer/docs/docs/design/pvf-precheck.md

 Whe session changes (at least one of the new active leave session index is > then prev on any of the leaves)  subsystem resign and submit only new session PVFs.

-If node is not in active validator set it is till perform all the checks, however results are submitted only if in active validator set.
+If the node is not in the active validator set, it still performs all the checks.
+However results are submitted only if it is in the active set.

 ### Rejection
 If candidate validation was not able to check PVF eg timed out then subsystem votes against it.
 There is no slashing for being on the wrong side of a pre-check vote.